 conference; contributed to student being accepted into a graduate program; student

 received an award related to the project; among other possible outcomes).

 Incomplete applications will not be reviewed.

-Student Research and Creativity Celebration scheduled for May 2nd-3rd, 2014.
+19th annual Student Research and Creativity Conference scheduled for April

 submitting applications is